jhoooooo/chatbox/README.md

 ## Smoothscrolling

 Smooth scrolling might not be suitable if chat is moving too fast.
-To disable smoothscrolling, simply remove the javascript code or restore the original code.
+To disable smoothscrolling, simply remove the javascript code or restore the original javascript code.

 ## Premade theme